deco3500-2017/eventor/README.md

 However, if the host denies their request, the exact location will not be shown.
 This is extremely helpful especially if the event is conducted in the host's house.

+Hosts has the ability to connect their application with their Facebook Page/profile.
+Events posted by them on Facebook can also be automatically added into Eventor.
+For example, if UQ Film Appreciation Society facebook page has posted an event on Facebook, this event will be added into their Eventor page and the host listed on Eventor will be the UQ Film Appreciation Society.
+This automation would hopefully help trigger loyalty from users to start actively adding events directly into Eventor now that they have a proper and more comfortable platform to use.

 3. Public Events

 Public events that are not hosted by a single individual are also promoted in the application.
 Public events are events in which people are expected to come without the need to be approved.
 An example of these events may include festivals, concerts and public competitions.
 For public events, attendees can directly choose attending or not attending.
 Once they do, they're ready to go.
 The exact location of the event is made available from the very start.